BJuneTheLegend/python-counter/README.md

 To increase the counter, press `space`.
 To reset the counter press `r`.

+Key presses are detected everywhere, even the app is not in focus.
+Window is always on top of all programs.

 --------------------

 If someone finds a better alternaive, please let me know!
 In the mean time, if request is high, I will improve the counter and make the code better and what-not.